rocket-pool/old.docs.rocketpool.net/src/guides/node/updates.md

 This must be done manually using the steps below.
 :::

-::: warning NOTE
+::: tip TIP
-When you have completed the Smartnode upgrade the Grafana dashboard will still indicate there is still an update available.
-It will auto clear within a day when the system auto-checks for updates.
-If you want to clear it immediately after the update simply run
+When you have completed the Smartnode upgrade, the Grafana dashboard will still indicate there is still an update available.
+It will automatically clear within a day when the system next auto-checks for updates.

+If you want to clear it immediately after the update, simply run:
 ```sudo apt update```
 :::